 In the hours before you propose, avoid texting people about it.
 For example, if you’re planning an afterparty, you don’t want 20 people texting you asking for directions to the restaurant.
 Put someone else in charge of that.

 Have clear expectations and a communication plan with your photographer.
 Don’t wait until the last minute to change plans or ask a question.

 Speaking of phones – don’t leave your texts and emails unattended!
 You never know what your partner will accidentally see.

 All this being said, don’t stress too much about your partner finding out you’re planning to propose.
-Remember the true meaning behind this gesture… You love each other so much that you’re deciding to spend the rest of your lives together.
+There’s no way they’ll be able to guess alllllll of the details.
+And remember the true meaning behind this gesture… You love each other so much that you’re deciding to spend the rest of your lives together.
 They’re going to be SO excited to see what you’ve put together, hear what you have to say, and to say “yes”!